mfsiat/notes/php_laravel/README.md

 > What is model in laravel?

 - A model is a class that helps us communicate with the database.
 To create a model in laravel we can use the make command.

+## Migration File
+> What is a migration file or what does it do?

+- A migration file is a file that creates the database tables.

+- It also manages tables in a level application.